Welcome to Capital Rowing Club

 Scullers loading their own or club equipment should contact the Sculling & Small Boats Representative and the Transportation Captain to ensure room on the trailer.

-Capital hosts Capital Sprints in July and the Head of the Anacostia (HoTA) in the fall.
+Capital hosts the Anacostia Sprints (Juniors regatta) in the spring, the Robert E. Day Jr. Capital Sprints in July, and the Head of the Anacostia (HoTA) in the fall (on hiatus in 2019).
 Volunteer opportunities for members are available for both events.

 All club members must participate in Take Out and Put Away days at the beginning and end of each year.
-All club members are expected to assist in at least one community-focused activity per season (spring, summer, and fall).
+All club members are expected to assist in at least 4 hours of volunteering each season (spring, summer, and fall).
 These activities may include helping to coach the novice classes, assisting with Capital’s youth activities, planning and assisting in the Community Learn-to-Row days, participating in the Anacostia River Clean Up Day, helping plan fundraising activities, etc.

-Announcements for volunteer opportunities are sent via the listserv.
+Announcements for volunteer opportunities are sent via the listserv, and are also available on our website.
 Program Representatives for each program can also provide information for volunteer services.

 Capital’s sweep boats are available for use during scheduled, coached practice sessions.